Details

 Here 3sg object 'he' refers to the

 Agentof the underlying divalent, agentive stem tikippaa, 'he arrives at it'.
 Hence, the reading here is that the stem first drops itsPatientrole and thus behaves like a monovalent stem tikippoq, 'he has arrived'.
-Then the subject of this stem (Agent=Actor) is then mapped to thePatientrole of the affix. - takunerarpara, I said that I saw him
+Then the subject of this stem (Agent=Actor) is then mapped to thePatientrole of the affix. - takunerarpara, I said that I saw him; I said that he was seen (by someone)

 From the underlying divalent stem taku-, i.e. takuara, 'I saw him'.
-Here the
+The word is ambiguous, since it could either be the case that the

-Agents coincide and thePatients coincide. - ilinnut takunerarpara, I said that he was seen by thee
+Agents coincide and thePatients coincide (in which case we get the first meaning); or that they do not coincide (in which case we get the second meaning). - ilinnut takunerarpara, I said that he was seen by thee

 A double-transitive construction where the underlying